cmgriffing/neovim-docs-web/apps/docs/src/pages/en/usr/usr_41.md

 ## <a id="" class="section-title" href="#">*41.12*	Writing a Filetype Plugin	*Write-Filetype-Plugin* *Ftplugin*</a>

 A filetype plugin is like a global plugin, except that it sets options and defines mappings for the current buffer only.
-See [add-filetype-plugin](#add-filetype-plugin) for how this type of plugin is used.
+See [add-filetype-plugin](undefined#add-filetype-plugin) for how this type of plugin is used.

-First read the section on global plugins above [41.11](#41.11).
+First read the section on global plugins above |41.11|.
 All that is said there also applies to filetype plugins.
 There are a few extras, which are explained here.
 The essential thing is that a filetype plugin should only have an effect on the current buffer.